shamvoke/shamvoke/src/_posts/2026-09-10-7zip-the-last-archive-tool-you-will-ever-need.md

 ### Final Thoughts

-7-Zip isn’t flashy.
-It doesn’t try to impress.
+7-Zip isn't flashy.
+It doesn't try to impress.

 It just works.